-Do not resume your journey if the oil pressure warning lamp illuminates despite the oil level being correct.
+Do not resume your journey if it illuminates despite the level being correct.
 Have the system checked by a properly trained technician immediately.

-If the lamp stays on after starting or illuminates during a journey, this indicates a malfunction.
+If it stays on after starting or illuminates when driving, this indicates a malfunction.
 Stop your vehicle as soon as it is safe to do so and switch the engine off.
 Check the engine oil level.
-See Engine oil check (page 192).
+See Engine oil check (page 197).